 Profiles and Dashboards

-Data profiles and dashboards displaying numbers and rates for injury, violence, and behavioral health utilizing multiple data sources.
+Profiles and dashboards on FL Health CHARTS display counts and rates for injury, violence, and behavioral health utilizing multiple data sources.

 Leading Injuries